 Tickets are £50 per person and include 6-courses with a welcome drink on arrival.

 If music, camping and good vibes is your thing then look no further than Leopallooza festival.
 A multi award-winning family-friendly music festival, it’s certainly not an event you’d stumble across as it’s hidden in a beautiful tree-filled valley in north Cornwall, but that really is part of the magic.

 Taking place across three days and nights, there are multiple stages to hop to and from with over 100 great acts to see.
 Camping is free with your weekend ticket and Palloozaville, just follow your nose, has food options aplenty to keep you fuelled through the festival.

 Boardmasters festival returns to Newquay’s Watergate Bay and Fistral Beach for five days of frolicking fun and epic surfing under the Cornish sun.
 Not to mention the unbeatable coastal backdrop, this festival has ten carefully curated stages, with performers stretching from local acoustic artists, to international headliners.
-And this year’s headliners are not to be sniffed at with George Ezra on the Friday, Disclosure on the Saturday and Kings of Leon closing on the Sunday night.
+And this year’s headliners are not to be sniffed at with Lorde on the Friday, Liam Gallagher on the Saturday and Florence and the Machine closing on the Sunday night.
 You’ll also be treated to culinary delights galore, with plenty of local fare to keep you going.

 As the summer season draws to a close, St Ives September Festival keeps the flame burning with a two-week celebration of music and the arts.
 An area known for its creativity, St Ives September Festival is one of the leading cultural festivals in the UK, covering music, art and poetry events, exhibitions, galleries, guided walks and open artist studios.